datagrok-ai/public/help/visualize/viewers/grid.md

 1. Right-click a cell, select **Add** > **Forms** > **Design a Form...**.
 This opens a [form viewer](forms.md).
-1. In the form viwer, column names and values are shown as individual components that you can edit.
+1. In the form viewer, column names and values are shown as individual components that you can edit.
 Design your form with clicks and drags.
 1. Once done, click the **CLOSE AND APPLY** button to add the form as a column to your dataset.